10 Realistic Ways to Find Extra Cash For Christmas

 We all have clutter we can get rid of.
 Your clutter can be someone else’s perfect Christmas present on a budget!

-If your job offers paid overtime, this is a great way to earn a little extra over the following weeks to pay for Christmas.
-Put your overtime income towards your Christmas fund.
+Not every job offers paid overtime, but if yours does, it can be a great way to earn a little extra over the weeks leading up to Christmas.

-Alternately, and depending on your current working hours, you can look for a Christmas casual position in retail to make some extra cash.
+Alternately, and depending on your current working hours and family life, you may be able to look for a Christmas casual position in retail to make some extra cash.
 There are a lot of short-term casual jobs at this time of the year, which can be a great way to earn some extra cash.

 7. Downgrade, Cancel, Pause, Switch and Save

 The modern world is all about subscriptions and memberships.
 How many do you have?
-Do you need them all?
-Can you downgrade your mobile phone service?
+Not judging – we have an embarrassing number of subscriptions.

 Pausing, cancelling, downgrading and switching your subscriptions temporarily (or permanently) can give your Christmas fund a boost.